All Episodes

 And again, there's much more that we can do by just subjecting it to the scrutiny of what is bringing in revenue, what is creating growth.

-Well, look, she's uh often uh totally oblivious.
+Well, look, she's often totally oblivious.

 She doesn't know what she's talking about.

-Doesn't but there is no growth, folks.
+There is no growth, folks.

 And there can't be.